MicrosoftDocs/cpp-docs/docs/dotnet/overview-of-marshaling-in-cpp.md

 > [!NOTE]
 >  If you have embedded `NULL`s in your string, the result of marshaling the string is not guaranteed.
 The embedded `NULL`s can cause the string to be truncated or they might be preserved.

- The marshaling library headers are located in the include directory in the msclr subdirectory.
 This example shows how to include the msclr directory in an include header declaration:

  `#include "msclr\marshal_cppstd.h"`